-If any enrolled participant has one or more reactive HIV rapid tests or a positive GenAptima HIV RNA test, study drug must be discontinued immediately and the Site IoR, Protocol Chair, and the HPTN NL must be notified.
+If any enrolled participant has one or more reactive HIV rapid tests or a positive GenAptima HIV RNA test, study drug must be discontinued immediately and the Site IoR and the HPTN NL must be notified.
+If HIV infection is subsequently confirmed, the site should notify the Protocol Safety Review Team (PSRT).
 A decision to resume study drug in participants who are subsequently confirmed to be HIV-uninfected requires approval of the Protocol Chair, PSRT and HPTN NL.